learning should be

 Since earning my M.Ed. in Mind, Brain, & Education from Harvard in 2012, I have been collaborating with educational organizations around the world to make their work more meaningful.
+Most recently, I've created QuestionWell AI to help teachers leverage AI in their lesson prep.
 I love bringing to bear my academic background in the learning sciences as well as my improv background as a performer, coach, director, and teacher — to help groups think critically about current patterns and creatively about what's possible.
 That can mean anything from embedding competencies to re-thinking the role of a discipline in the curriculum, learning through play, designing for intrinsic motivation, or coming up with creative ways to collect evidence of learning.

 CLIENTS, COLLABORATORS & CREATIONS

 High School Affiliated to Beijing International Studies University

 Maya has a unique ability to doggedly "ask why 5 times", to get to root causes.
 Then, once root causes are identified, she will creatively work at devising answers.
 Her wide-ranging education in the learning, social and biological sciences, coupled with an incisive intellect, are powerful tools to spot analogies and differences, gaps and overlaps, while exploring possibilities and honing in on solutions.

 Founder & Chairman